White-Wind-LLC/table/README.md

 ### License

 Licensed under the Apache License, Version 2.0.
-See `LICENSE` or `https://www.apache.org/licenses/LICENSE-2.0.txt`.
+See [LICENSE](LICENSE) for details.